riceissa/computing-notes/vim.md

 The `silent!` is to prevent error messages from being displayed in older versions of Vim that don't have these plugins.

-## Picking separate light and dark themes
+## Picking separate light and dark themes with automatic switching based on OS theme

 I like to use a light terminal during the day and a dark terminal at night.
 My OS has a global light/dark switch.
 Is there a way to get